Zordon1337/LegacyBancho/README.md

 7. now u need to redirect the osu endpoints to localhost there are several ways to do that such as Fiddler Script, Hosts file, Patching Client but the easiest one is to just use <a href="https://github.com/minisbett/ultimate-osu-server-switcher">ultimate-osu-server-switcher</a>
+8. go to SERVER_IP:80/register to create your account
+9. open osu and enjoy

 ### Screenshots